 Silky Wisteria Information

-Silky wisteria plants are hardy in zones 5-10.
-They bloom from mid-spring to mid-summer.
-The violet-lavender blooms are highly fragrant and attract bees, butterflies and birds to the garden.
+Silky wisteria plants are hardy in zones 5 through 10.
+They bloom from midspring to midsummer.
+The violet-lavender blooms are highly fragrant and attract bees, butterflies, and birds to the garden.
 From a distance, wisteria flower racemes look like clusters of grapes.
 Up close, the small flowers are similar to pea flowers.

 When the flowers fade, wisteria produces pea-like seed pods, and these seeds can be toxic if ingested.
-When propagated by seed, silky wisteria plants may take 5-10 years before they produce blooms.
-However, wisteria plants usually produce more and more blooms with each year they age.
+When propagated by seed, silky wisteria plants may take five to ten years before they produce blooms.
+However, wisteria plants usually produce more and more blooms each year they age.

 How to Grow a Silky Wisteria Vines